QLAC Annuities: Securing Your Retirement with Guaranteed Income

 QLAC annuities pay out late in retirement and provide a financial hedge against outliving your savings if you have a long retirement.
 Another advantage of a QLAC annuity is that it can allow you to delay required minimum distributions, or RMDs, up until you turn 85.

 You can use a portion of your qualified retirement savings to purchase a QLAC that will annuitize later in your retirement.
-Then you don’t have to worry about RMDs on that money until the contract annuitizes, at which point it can provide you with a fresh stream of income.
+Then, you do not have to worry about RMDs on that money until the contract annuitizes, which can provide you with a fresh stream of income.

 Like other types of annuities, that stream of payments is guaranteed and will last for the rest of your life, even if it eventually exceeds the principal.